 It was a mission that began in the early 2000’s in the sanctuary of an unconventional ministry just miles from the beaches of Brunswick County.
 Open Door Ministries, led by pastor Larry Shreve, found itself at the center of a growing drug epidemic in the surrounding beach communities.

-Fast forward to November of 2010, a photographer from the Wilmington Star News snaps this photo during an interview at the newly opened recovery center in Brunswick County.
+Fast forward to November of 2010, a photographer from the Wilmington Star News snaps this photo during an interview at the newly opened Brunswick Christian Recovery Center.
 Since that time, hundreds have received treatment with no regard for ability to pay.
 They, in turn, have helped still others.
-The article is available through the link found above.
+This is the original article available through the link above.

 Over the years the need became apparent for safe transitional housing for graduates of faith-based residential facilities, for others who suffered on waiting lists desperate for the next bed, for those who were cycling through recovery centers, released without resources, and returned to the streets from which they came.
-We could no longer ignore the fact that recovery is a ongoing process, not a prearranged event.
-There was new leadership with new priorities.
-This was no longer the same ministry.
+The idea of short term treatment was inherently flawed.

-Co-founder Chad Shreve resigned in order to focus exclusively on the dream of a recovery community with no borders.
-He brought back the original emphasis on action based recovery and the model of a ministry not confined to a building or property.
-He started fresh with an old fashioned idea that a Christian body is led by a pastor and exists for selfless service.
-He concluded with a recovery program written by those who know first hand about success in recovery.
-The new approach was actually the original approach, faith without works is dead.
+Co-founder Chad Shreve resigned in order to focus exclusively on the dream of a recovery community without time frames or borders.
+He brought an emphasis on action based recovery and the new model of a ministry not defined by a building or property.
+He started fresh with an old fashioned idea that a Christian program is led by a pastor and exists for selfless service.
+At heart was the conviction that an effective ministry involves a personal calling, unique vision, authentic leadership and an inspired design.
+He was clearly striving for different; a different approach, different practices and fundamentally different values.

 To have any real chance most will need structure, accountability, and individual treatment.
 But success requires opportunity, meaningful employment and truly affordable housing.
 This was the inspiration for Beach House Recovery, the next chapter in an evolving ministry.